 The City of Las Vegas coordinates with the Southern Nevada Homelessness Continuum of Care (SNH CoC) by requiring all of CLV ESG sub recipients to participate in the Homeless Management Information System (HMIS), per the HEARTH Act and the ESG and SNH CoC Interim Rules.
-All ESG sub recipients are also required to participate in and receive referrals solely through Southern Nevada's Coordinated Entry System.
 Through the coordinated entry process, all persons experiencing homelessness in the SNH CoC are assessed for vulnerability/need, prioritized for housing/services on that basis, and matched/referred to appropriate homeless and mainstream resources.
 All sub recipients are required to assist homeless individuals and families to obtain other Federal State, local and private assistance available to assist the participants in obtaining and maintaining housing stability, including but not limited to the following: Medicaid, SNAP, WIC, SSDC, SSI, TANF etc.